How To Handle Down Days

 Be Here Now top

-Being mentally in the present is a great escape from thinking about past sadness or thinking about future worries.
-It also often leads to better outcomes such as increased output and fewer mistakes.
+Being mentally in the present is a great escape from thinking about past sadness or worrying about the future.
+It also leads to better outcomes such as increased output and fewer mistakes.

-Being here now involves two or three related “attention” skills:
+Being here now involves three related “attention” skills:

-(1) Letting go of unrelated outside thoughts, in particular thoughts about the past or future.
+(1) Letting go of unrelated outside thoughts, in particular sad thoughts about past or worried thoughts about the future.
 When they pop up, which they will, practice letting such distractions just drift away without hooking your attention.
 Don’t try harder just practice letting go.

 (2) Focusing completely on one chosen thought or thing.
 Practice being completely absorbed with whatever you select.
 Again, don’t force this but rather practice a relaxed deep involvement.